Shanks starts out

 A milestone at Leeds Road

 1936 - We played our 1,500th League game, although we were thumped 4-0 at Huddersfield Town.
-Jimmy Richardson struck two of his eight goals past the reds, with Len Butt and Willie McFadyen also on the scoresheet.
+Jimmy Richardson struck the last two of his eight goals past the reds, with Len Butt and Willie McFadyen also on the scoresheet.

 1970 - We returned to Leeds Road for another top-flight fixture, this time being held to a goalless draw.